platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 ### Physical storage location

-Backups are stored on blob storage separate from your cluster (for an AWS backed region, this is S3).
+Backups are stored on Binary Large OBject (BLOB) storage separate from your cluster (for an AWS backed region, this is S3).

-Blob storage is replicated over multiple datacenters so in the rare event that an entire datacenter is destroyed, backups should still be available.
+Blob storage is replicated over multiple datacenters on different locations.
+In the rare event, were an entire datacenter is destroyed, unavailable, ... backups should still be available.

 Do keep in mind that in such a rare event. _We_ will be using our own disaster recovery backups to move all projects to another datacenter.
-The disaster recovery backups are also stored on blob storage so they are also replicated over multiple datacenters.
+The disaster recovery backups are also stored on blob storage.
+This means they are also replicated over multiple datacenters.

+This being said, as a general word of advice it's common (and good) practise to have backups at several locations but also locally on your own machine.